openshift-cs/okd.io/docs/about.md

 # About OKD

 OKD is the community distribution of Kubernetes optimized for continuous application development and multi-tenant deployment.
 OKD adds developer and operations-centric tools on top of Kubernetes to enable rapid application development, easy deployment and scaling, and long-term lifecycle maintenance for small and large teams.
-OKD is also referred to as Origin in github and in the documentation.
+OKD is also referred to as Origin in GitHub and in the documentation.
 OKD makes launching Kubernetes on any cloud or bare metal a snap, simplifies running and updating clusters, and provides all of the tools to make your containerized-applications succeed.

 ## Features